stockpulse-io/stockpulse-data-cache/README.md

 ## 🚀 Features

-- ✅ Ingest live ticks from Kafka
+- ✅ Ingest live ticks from Kafka into redis
-- ✅ Convert ticks into 1-minute OHLCV candles
-- ✅ Store historical candles in PostgreSQL
-- ✅ Perform UPSERT logic (update existing candle for the same minute)

 ---